PaulSHahn/emacssetup/README.md

 Which one to use?

 If you are working on legacy code with others, you may want to use *ws-butler*.
-Otherwise, if you use whitespace-cleanup-mode you will have huge commit sizes that have nothing to do with your change, since you will have reformatted the entire file every-time you save.
+Otherwise, if you use whitespace-cleanup-mode you will have huge commit sizes that have nothing to do with your change.
+This occurs since you will have reformatted the entire file every-time you save.
 If you are on greenfield development it should not matter-- ws-bulter will keep you safe to begin with.
 If you are refactoring or cleaning up code, then whitespace-cleanup-mode may be a better choice.

 You can manually start whitespace-cleanup-mode on any buffer via *M-x whitespace-cleanup-mode*.
 You can set it up to be always on instead of ws-bulter by editing *~/emacs.d/custom/setup-editing.el* and removing the lines commenting out global-whitespace-cleanup-mode.
 You should also comment out ws-butler at the